csgillespie/efficientR/main.md

 computer costs money.
 The goal is to help you decide whether the benefits of upgrading your hardware are worth that extra cost.

-We'll begin this chapter with an background section on computer storage and memory and how it is measured.
+We'll begin this chapter with a background section on computer storage and memory and how it is measured.
 Then we consider individual computer components, before concluding with renting machines in the cloud.